Wimfish1/Wimfish1/README.md

-absoloute monkey with code that is awful but somehow works and im too scared to touch it :)
+absolute monkey with code that is awful but somehow works and im too scared to touch it :)